Brown’s Shoe Fit relocating headquarters to Dallas Center

 3 min read time

-660 wordsAll Latest News, Real Estate and Development, Retail and BusinessA longtime southeastern Iowa shoe wholesaler is relocating its headquarters to Dallas Center where its management team hopes the company will be able to find employees and other resources to help it grow.
+660 wordsAll Latest News, Real Estate and Development, Retail and BusinessA longtime southwestern Iowa shoe wholesaler is relocating its headquarters to Dallas Center where its management team hopes the company will be able to find employees and other resources to help it grow.

 In October, Brown’s Shoe Fit Co., which opened in Shenandoah in 1911, acquired property on the outskirts of Dallas Center that includes nearly 6 acres and an office/warehouse building.
 The structure at 205 Fairview Drive had sat empty since 2019 when Pioneer Hi-Bred vacated it.